Tegarama: Reign of Suppiluliuma I

+Iron Age

+Reign of Sargon II

+The vassal ruler of Melid, Tarḫun-azi, revolted against Sargon's rule, seeking assistance from king Midas of Phrygia.
+After Sargon sacked Melid, Tarḫun-azi sought refuge in Til-garimme.
+Sargon eventually captured the city, imprisoned Tarḫun-azi and his family, and incorporated the city into the empire.

+Reign of Sennacherib

+The city seems to have been occupied by the armies of a certain king called Gurdî, king of the city Urdutu (possibly identical to Gurdî the king of Kulumma), who was warring against Sennacherib.
+Sennacherib besieged the city, incorporated the use of battering rams.
+Sennacherib claims to have destroyed the city, turning it into a "mound of ruins" (lit. tīlli-ù-karme, which some scholars speculate to be a pun).
+It is possible this pun was used previously by Tiglath-pileser III in reference to the city, which he located in Gurgum.

 Theories

 The exact location of the city in Anatolia is disputed.
 Oliver Gurney placed Tegarama in Southeast Anatolia.
 Others have located it in central Anatolia near the town of Gürün, Sivas about 90 miles (140 km) east of Kanesh.

 Gürün

 Til-garimmu is usually identified with modern Gürün, biblical Tōgarmā, classical Gauraene/Gauraina, Old Assyrian Tergarama, Hittite Takarama, and Luwian Lakarma/Lukarma.
 However, no pre-Roman remains have been discovered at Gürün.

 Akçadaǧ

 Akçadaǧ, ca. 30 km west of Malatya, has been tentatively suggested as an alternate location.

 Changing location

 One theory is that the name of the city was 'moved' to another settlement during the history.

 Biblical tradition

 The city is sometimes associated with Biblical Togarmah.